MrRobinOfficial/Guide-UnrealEngine/README.md

 [^3]: `ASCII` or American Standard Code for Information Interchange.
 A character encoding standard for representing English (Latin) characters and symbols.
 [^4]: Macros in C++ are preprocessor directives that enable the definition of reusable code snippets through text replacement before compilation.
 Here is a [video about it](https://www.youtube.com/watch?v=j3mYki1SrKE).
 [^5]: GitHub is a web-based platform and version control repository that allows individuals and teams to collaborate on software development projects by providing a centralized location for code storage, version tracking, issue tracking, and collaboration features such as pull requests and code reviews.
 [Link to there site](https://github.com/).
+[^10] [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) is a high-level, object-oriented programming language developed by Microsoft, widely used for building Windows applications and games using the .NET framework.
+[^11] [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) is a versatile, platform-independent language known for its "write once, run anywhere" capability, commonly used in web development and enterprise applications.
+[^12] [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) is a user-friendly, high-level language often used for scripting, data analysis, web development, and artificial intelligence applications.
+[^13] [JavaScript](https://en.wikipedia.org/wiki/JavaScript) is a versatile, dynamic scripting language commonly used for web development to add interactivity and functionality to websites.
+[^14] [C](https://en.wikipedia.org/wiki/C_(programming_language)) is a procedural programming language known for its efficiency and portability, commonly used for system-level programming and embedded systems development.